 By David A. Wheeler, Linux Foundation

 Open source software (OSS) is widely used.
-A 2022 survey by Synopsis found 78% of the code in codebases was OSS, and 81% of the codebases contained at least one known vulnerability in the OSS it used.
+A 2022 survey by Synopsys found 78% of the code in codebases was OSS, and 81% of the codebases contained at least one known vulnerability in the OSS it used.
 If there is only one thing we learned from the Log4Shell vulnerability in Log4j, it’s that critical OSS vulnerabilities can cause serious problems.
 In recognition of the role OSS plays as critical infrastructure, OpenSSF sponsored the Critical Infrastructure Security Summit in Washington, DC in September 2022.
 Organized by the Defense Strategies Institute, the Summit focused on ensuring the resiliency of US infrastructure against cyber attacks, threats, and intrusions.
 Securing critical OSS components and infrastructure is an important part of securing critical infrastructure.

 Critical Infrastructure Security Summit